-- Contact a social sciences adviser in your first semester at GCC if you are interested in transfer in any of these disciplines to major in psychology, education, environmental studies, sociology, anthropology, peace and social justice, gender and women’s studies, political science, social and political thought and/or legal studies
+- Contact a social sciences adviser in your first semester at GCC if you are interested in transfer in any of our disciplines to a major in psychology, education, environmental studies, sociology, anthropology, peace and social justice, gender and women’s studies, political science, social and political thought and/or legal studies.

-- Make an appointment to see GCC transfer counselor, Kathy Maisto by the second semester at GCC.
+- Make an appointment to see Kathy Maisto, Transfer Coordinator, by your second semester at GCC.

-- Check for updates on the GCC transfer page.
+- Check for updates and resources on the GCC transfer site.

 When and why would I need to take PSY 210 Statistics for Psychology and Social Sciences and PSY 212 Research Methods in Psychology?

-Students who wish to transfer in psychology at University of Massachusetts need to complete both courses prior to enrollment as a junior majoring in psychology.
+Students who wish to transfer to UMass Amherst in psychology need to complete both courses prior to enrollment as a junior majoring in psychology.
 Other nearby colleges also highly recommend that both these courses be completed at the community college.

 Yes.
 Visit our Internship site to see available opportunities and learn about the internship process.
 Periodically we offer POL 216 Civic Literacy, a service learning/field experience course.
 Contact your advisor or the Social Sciences Department for more information and availability.